 Aged 25 and hailing from Anantapur, Ramadevi is currently living and working in Bangalore.
 She studied Spanish at the Professional School of Foreign Languages of the Rural Development Trust (RDT).
-This is her story.

 Why did you decide to study in the Professional School?